Tasty Recipes for the Home Cook

 2. Place pork in bag.
 Seal tight and chill for 3-4 hours.

-5. Prepare soup and noodle while pork bakes.
+5. Prepare soup and noodles while pork bakes.

-6. Boil a pot of water and cook noodle or spaghetti to package directions.
+6. Boil a pot of water and cook noodles or spaghetti according to the package directions.
 Drain.
 Set aside.

 8. Add broths, Cajun seasoning, soy sauce, and onion powder.

 9. Cover.
-Increase heat to high and bring to a boil.
-Reduce heat to medium low and simmer for 15 minutes.
+Increase the heat to high and bring to a boil.
+Reduce heat to medium-low and simmer for 15 minutes.

-10. Measure 4 cups of bok choy stalks and six lightly packed cups of the leafy greens.
-If there are any excess, save for another use at a later time.
+10. Measure 4 cups of bok choy stalks and six lightly packed cups of leafy greens.
+If there is any excess, save it for another use at a later time.

 11. Increase heat to high.
 Add stalks.
 Cook for 4 minutes.
 Add leaves.
 Cover and bring to a boil.
 Simmer until stalk and leaves are tender, about 5 minutes.